 Czech TV has a new boss but the battle continues

-Controversy over the appointment of a new director for Czech Television continues.
-Jiri Hodac, the former head of news at the station, was selected just days after Czech Television's supervisory board sacked Dusan Chmelicek from the post.
-Trade unions representing Czech TV employees, along with members of the news department, have said that they are strongly opposed to the appointment.
-They expressed their disagreement by inserting a two-minute written protest into Wednesday evening's main news broadcast, and have begun a petition to have Mr. Hodac removed from office.
-They argue that the supervisory board has acted with excessive haste in replacing the director and has lost credibility by succumbing to political pressure from the ruling Social Democrats and their opposition partners, the Civic Democrats.
+The Czech public service TV network, Czech Television, has a new director, just a few days after its supervisory board sacked Dusan Chmelicek from the post.
+The new head is Jiri Hodac, who was briefly director of news at Czech TV earlier this year, but left after a dispute with his department.
+The board stated that of all the candidates Mr Hodac had shown the greatest understanding of Czech TV's programming needs.
+However, trade unions representing Czech TV employees along with members of the news department have said that they are strongly opposed to the appointment.
+They expressed their disagreement by inserting a two-minute written protest into Wednesday evening's main news broadcast, a move which Mr Hodac said was probably illegal.
+The head of Czech TV news, Jiri Vondracek, handed in his resignation, and TV journalists have announced a series of further protests.
+They argue that the supervisory board has acted with excessive haste in replacing the director and has lost credibility by succumbing to political pressure from the ruling Social Democrats and their opposition partners the Civic Democrats.

 A European Union Committee, made up of the EU ambassadors of member countries, has rejected calls from the Czech Republic for a change in the number of seats the country will hold in the European Parliament when it joins the Union.
 The Czech Republic had complained that they would hold only twenty seats, as opposed to the twenty-two allocated to Belgium, Portugal and Greece, which have similar populations.
 However, the committee said that the Czech Republic would have a second chance to press for change as it continued its accession talks with the Union.